 "Soft" inquiries are the result of reviews that are not for credit or that you don't initiate.
 They include getting your own credit report, preapproved credit offers, employment inquiries and reviews by existing lenders.
-Because they are, for the most part, only shown to you, they do not affect credit scores in any way.
+They do not affect credit scores in any way.

 The primary reason hard inquiries influence credit scores is that they indicate you may have acquired new debt that does not yet appear on your report.
 Additionally, multiple applications within a short period of time may be a sign that you are having financial difficulties and are seeking credit to stay afloat or to live beyond your means.